-Multisolving 101: Co-Creating Vital Conditions for Thriving
+Multisolving 101: Co-Creating Vital Conditions for Thriving Together

 As our society grapples with multiple systemic crises, including COVID-19, climate change, and racial injustice, an opportunity for multi-solving emerges.
 Multi-solving—working across sectors to address multiple challenges with one policy or investment—accomplishes more the same budget and aligns constituencies for greater impact.
 We live in an increasingly complex, interconnected world that demands collaboration and innovation–no one is healthy until everyone is healthy.